blood titer test

 The Fluorescent Antibody Virus Neutralization (FAVN) test is a virus neutralization assay developed at CNEVA in Malzeville, France.
 The test consists of a three-fold serum dilution series.
 It is used to detect rabies virus neutralizing antibody (level of rabies serum in the blood stream) after vaccination.

-A Blood Titer Test for pet dogs and cats is required by many rabies free countries and some countries with a low incidence of rabies (third countries) in order for dogs and cats to qualify for a reduced quarantine period or no quarantine at all when they are traveling from qualified areas.
+A blood titer test for pet dogs and cats is required by many rabies-free countries and some countries with a rabies-controlled (third) countries in order for dogs and cats to qualify for a reduced quarantine period or no quarantine at all when they are traveling from qualified areas.

 Some of the countries that require the test are: Hawaii (US), Guam, Japan, St. Kitts and Nevis, Australia, New Zealand, Korea, the Seychelles, Singapore, South Africa and others.
-Always check with PetTravel.Com by visiting the Pet Immigration Information section to verify pet passport requirements.
+Always check with PetTravel.Com by visiting our pet import Information section to verify pet passport requirements.

 There are approximately 40 approved laboratories around the world that are authorized to conduct the test.
 The laboratory reports the results in International Units per milliliter (IU/mL).
 A titer of greater or equal to 0.50 IU/mL is generally required for travel to countries requiring a blood titer test.

-Submissions must sent from the veterinarian or clinic and be on the official Blood Titer Test form.
-The fee for the test varies by laboratory but averages about $55.00 US.
+Submissions must sent from the veterinarian or clinic and be on the official blood titer test form.

 The Veterinarian or clinic will submit: